-Bentley has wandered around stylistically, touching on up-tempo party anthems, slow, sensual romantic songs, and even bluegrass.
+Bentley has wandered around stylistically, touching on uptempo party anthems, slow and sensual romantic songs and even bluegrass.
 But no matter the style, his records are all characterized by an uncompromising quality that sets him apart from any other artist currently working in Nashville.

 Our list of the Top 10 Dierks Bentley Songs pulls the best tracks from across his entire career.

 Bentley gave a warning to any potential love interest in the lead single from his sophomore album.
 The lyrics portray him as someone whose nomadic lifestyle doesn't lend itself to long relationships: "So lovin' me might be a long shot gamble / So before ya go and turn me on / Be sure you can turn me loose / 'Cause I still got a lot of leavin' left to do."
-Written by Bentley with his producer, Brett Beavers, and Deric Ruttan, the song introduced an element of bluegrass to his sound.
-It peaked at No. 3 in the Billboard Hot Country Songs chart.
+Written by Bentley with his producer Brett Beavers and Deric Ruttan, the song introduced an element of bluegrass to his sound.
+It peaked at No. 3 on the Billboard Hot Country Songs chart.

-The second single from Bentley's upcoming album 'Riser' is a deeply persona track that talks about faith, love and freedom.
-Bentley wrote the song with Brett James, and he considers it a personal manifesto of sorts.
-"At first listen, you might think it’s about my truck or my guitar, but it’s really about why I do some of the things I do and the kind of guy I am,” he explains.
+The second single from Bentley's 2014 album Riser is a deeply personal track that talks about faith, love and freedom.
+Bentley wrote the song with Brett James, and he considers it a personal manifesto of sorts: "At first listen, you might think it’s about my truck or my guitar," he says, "but it’s really about why I do some of the things I do and the kind of guy I am."

 The title song and second single from Bentley's third studio album gives a window into his more reflective side.
-Featuring a less up-tempo feel than his previous material to that point, the song shows the one-time modern day drifter reaching out for something permanent: "Everybody stumbles sometimes and needs a hand to hold / 'Cause it's a long trip alone."
-Written with Steve Bogard and producer Brett Beavers, the song reached No. 10 in the country charts, and expanded Bentley's artistic reach.
+Featuring a less uptempo feel than his previous material to that point, the song shows the one-time "modern-day drifter" reaching out for something permanent: "Everybody stumbles sometimes and needs a hand to hold / 'Cause it's a long trip alone."
+Written with Steve Bogard and producer Brett Beavers, the song reached No. 10 on the country charts and expanded Bentley's artistic reach.